 If you’re a history buff or architecture enthusiast, a trip to the Cathedral Basilica of St. Augustine will not disappoint.
 It is home to the first parish of the United States.

-The Cathedral Basilica of St. Augustine was first built in 1797 and reconstructed during the 18th century following fire damages.
+The Cathedral Basilica of St. Augustine was first built in 1797 and reconstructed during the 18th century following fire damage.
 The style of the structure is truly mesmerizing, from the Spanish-Renaissance bell tower to the Victorian stained-glass windows.

 18. Weeki Wachee Springs State Park